gavin660/AES-encrypted-hyperlinks/README.md

 IE      - No support

-Edge    - unknown if supported
+Edge    - Unknown if supported

-Safari  - unknown if supported
+Safari  - Unknown if supported